Introduction

 your implementation is correct, proceed to the next subphase.

-Your implementation should only use items from shim::io
+Your implementation should only use items from shim::io.
+It

 Our reference implementations for {read,write}_packet